 If you take a course for credit, you will be required to complete the project due after the institute has ended.
 The final project must be submitted to the course instructor by the given due date.
 Your instructor will provide you with a due date once the institute begins.
 The course instructors will also give directions and guidelines in regards to the project during the week of the program.
 The instructor of the course will provide you with a due date.
 A letter grade (i.e. “A,” “B,” “C,” etc.) will be assigned once the project is completed and submitted.
 After the instructor receives your project and submits your grade, ACT 48 credits will be applied.

 If you take a course for audit, you are not required to complete an additional assignment for the course.
-In this instance, a grade of “X” will be recorded on your transcript to verify that you have attended the class.
+In this instance, a grade of “X” will be recorded on your transcript to verify that you have attended and completed the class.

 Teachers who are currently employed as full-time teachers in Catholic schools within the dioceses of Philadelphia, Pa., Allentown, Pa., Trenton, N.J., Camden, N.J., and Wilmington, Del., will be granted a 30 percent tuition discount.
 If you are eligible for this discount, you must submit a letter from your principal indicating that you will be teaching in your present school during the 2018-2019 academic year.